kyraseevers/Partitioning-visited-links-history/README.md

 #### Deprecate the :visited selector
 The most obvious method of eliminating :visited history leaks is to get rid of :visited link styling entirely.
 As long as sites can style :link and :visited differently, there is some information about user browsing history available to side-channel attackers.

 However, we chose not to deprecate the :visited selector because we believe it provides users with useful visual cues as they navigate around the web.
-Our goal is to improve users’ privacy while also preserving the navigational benefits that :visited links styling provides in information-rich or link-dense environments [\[6\]](TODO LINK REFERENCE 6).
+Our goal is to improve users’ privacy while also preserving the navigational benefits that :visited links styling provides in information-rich or link-dense environments [6].

 In our proposed solution, we take advantage of the fact that sites can easily record which of its own anchor elements a user has visited.
 Our partitioning method only styles links that have been visited from this site and frame before.
 Therefore, our partitioning method only provides information that the site already knows.
 This renders any side-channel attacks obsolete, and allows us to maintain :visited links styling without revealing any additional browsing history to attackers.